USE IT OR LOSE IT: TOOTH LOSS CAUSES BONE LOSS

 - less confidence to smile and laugh

 - too self conscious to interact with others

 - may be at risk of experiencing emotional disorders such as depression, anxiety, etc.

 2. Physical health

-- affects nutrition due to a restricted diet
+- nutrition can be impacted due to a restricted diet

-- difficulty to chew/eat hard or fibrous foods such as nuts, fruits, and vegetables
+- difficulty chewing and eating hard or fibrous foods such as nuts, fruits, and vegetables

 - teeth may shift, affecting how the upper and lower teeth meet when biting